semperExploro/AWS-Graph-Recognizer/README.md

 * `jupyter notebook imageProcessing.ipynb`

 ### Next Steps
-* Complete `lineGraphPtRecognition.py` to extract axis.
+* Complete `lineGraphPtRecognition.py` to extract axis text.
 The problem arises when not all the text's centroid are aligned for a given axis.
 Eg the y axis labels are not aligned uniformly.

-    * Extension - scale the points of the graph to a fit the scale of the graph.
+    * Extension - scale the points of the CV (Computer Vision) extracted points to a fit the scale of the graph.

 * Complete `lineGraphPtRecognition.py` to block out text in the original graph image to prevent confusion when processing the image when using computer vision.
 Should choose the same color as background when whitting out text.